LIM-AeroCloud/ICARE.jl/README.md

 **Files are not synced with ICARE, missing files are downloaded, but existing files are not checked for file changes.**

-Downloaded files are logged in `ICAREdownloads.log`; warnings of missing ICARE data or additional local data files is given in `ICAREwarnings.log`.
+Download is monitored in `ICAREdownloads.log`; warnings of missing ICARE data or additional local data files is given in `ICAREwarnings.log` (or the specified alternative paths/names for the `savelog` and `warnlog` files).

+If `download` is set to `false`, `ftp_download` only checks for available additional data files on the ICARE server in the specified timeframe and reports them in the `savelog` file.
+Furthermore, missing dates on ICARE or misplaced files in the local directories are given in the `warnlog` file.
+Directories are not synced with ICARE, and files are not downloaded.
+This option is available to check your data coverage compared to the ICARE server.

 ---